KittyGiraudel/site/_posts/2013-12-12-countdown.md

 Well, for one it was mostly about practicing.
 Making a timer script is something quite simple yet there is often lot of room for improvements.
 It turns out to be quite a nice playground to work in.

 Secondly, I needed a script able to display a countdown in the way I like and not only `hh:mm:ss`.
 I wanted to be able to display a sentence like `There are still X days, Y hours and Z minutes left` or whatever.
-And since I didn't know any script that allowed the use of patterns in a string (`{days}`, `{years}`...), I started building one.
+And since I didn't know any script that allowed the use of patterns in a string (`{days}`, `{years}`…), I started building one.

 It worked pretty well and the code was clean enough so that I wasn't ashamed to release it on CodePen in early September.
 But I wanted to try something else than the litteral object pattern.